Find the Right Academic College Fit

 Thus it is critical to match a student’s learning habits and preferences with the sort of learning environments that exist at different colleges and universities.
 This is more difficult to extract from students in a short discussion.
 Most students have never really considered why they prefer one teacher to another, or why they are more successful in one class than in another.
 Most people never give much conscious thought to their own learning.

-While some will thrill to the art of a well-crafted lecture by a distinguished professor.
-And be able to convert that thrill into independent learning.
+Some will thrill to the art of a well-crafted lecture by a distinguished professor and be able to convert that thrill into independent learning.
 Others, however, simply cannot develop a personal relationship with the material without a personal relationship with the human beings in the classroom.
-In order to make a recommendation about the appropriate learning environment.
-Then, it’s important to discuss with high school students why some classes are more successful and to uncover the reasons why others are less so.
+In order to make a recommendation about the appropriate learning environment then, it’s important to discuss with high school students why some classes are more successful and to uncover the reasons why others are less so.

 It’s pretty obvious that finding the right major is important.
-But I go beyond the student’s first answer, no matter how confident they appear about their choice.
-The fact is that the vast majority of students change their major at least once in college, and many change two or three times.
-So as I look for the programs that they want most.
-I also try to be on the lookout for the sorts of programs that also interest them.
+But it’s important to go beyond the student’s first answer, no matter how confident they appear about their top choice of major.
+The fact is that the vast majority of students change their major at least once in college and many change two or three times.
+So as we help our students look for the programs that they want most we also try to be on the lookout for other programs that may interest them.

-For example, a high school junior may tell me confidently that they want to be an architect.
+For example, a high school junior may tell us confidently that they want to be an architect.
 But they may also enjoy foreign language and literature.
-Thus it would not be enough for me to simply list the schools of architecture: I need to consider which schools also would make it possible to continue that interest in a second language.
+Thus it would not be enough to simply list the schools of architecture.
+We need to consider which schools also would make it possible to continue that interest in a second language.

-A student may or may not change majors; but college is also a time in which students are introduced to academic disciplines they have never had any contact with in high school (aeronautics, social psychology, oceanography, linguistics) that may end up becoming a passion.
-So while I start with programs and majors a student identifies as first choice.
-I also try to tease out what other academic interests the student has.
+A student may or may not change majors; but college is also a time in which students are introduced to academic disciplines they have never had any contact with in high school (aeronautics, psychology, philosophy, linguistics) that may end up becoming a passion.
+So while we start with programs and majors a student identifies as first choice, we also try to tease out what other academic interests the student has.
 These alternative interests may become a well-spring of electives, a potential minor, or an about-face major alternative down the academic road.

 At one extreme are the colleges that make very few demands and impose few—if any—curricular requirements.
 The curriculum may be completely individualized and tailored to each student’s interests and passions.
 At the other extreme are the colleges that allow for virtually no choice in what courses students take.
 And then there is a broad spectrum of colleges and universities that fall somewhere in the middle of this continuum.

-Here again, curriculum structure can be difficult to discuss with high school students, for whom their entire academic experience has been fairly prescribed.
-Electives have been few and far between, especially compared with that smorgasbord they will encounter in college.
+Here again, curriculum structure can be difficult to discuss with high school students for whom their entire academic experience has been laid out to them.
+Electives have been few and far between, especially compared with the options available in college.
 In order to make a recommendation, then, one has to measure a student’s academic maturity and ability to make good, future-oriented decisions.

-While it’s completely fine not to declare a major until the end of the sophomore.
-Students still need to put a plan into place to ensure that they can graduate on time.
-Students with less self-discipline may be better off in a more structured program, or one that at least has a very strong and personalized system of academic advising.
+While it’s completely fine not to declare a major until the end of the sophomore year, students still need to put a plan in place to ensure they can graduate on time.
+Students with less self-discipline may be better off in a more structured program or one that at least has a very strong and personalized system of academic advising.

-Academic fit is the single most important factor in choosing a college, in my view.
-While the environment, availability of extracurricular opportunities, and social climate are all also very important.
-It’s important to keep in mind that students are not choosing a country club or vacation resort.
-Their primary purpose in college is to get an education—one that suits them best and allows them to achieve their own intellectual and professional goals.
+Academic fit is the single most important factor in choosing a college, in our view.
+While the environment, availability of extracurricular opportunities, and social climate are all also very important you must remember that families are not choosing a country club or vacation resort.
+The primary purpose in college is to get an education—one that suits them best and allows them to achieve their own intellectual and professional goals.

 Evaluating social engagement on campus